Carlvinchi/recipiverse/README.md

-This the development branch, where features are first added before merging with main branch.
+This the main branch with fully functional versions of the app.